DallanQ/lotr_journeys_in_middle_earth/Manual.md

 ### SUFFERING DAMAGE EXAMPLE (page 12)

-> A picture of three damages and 1 fear indicating that Elena was attacked by a Goblins
+> A picture of three damages and 1 fear indicating that Elena was attacked by Goblins

 1. A group of Goblins attacks Elena for three damage (icon of 3 claw scratches) and one fear (icon of a devil-like face with two curved horns).
 For this attack, a might (icon of a horn) test negates damage and fear.